 Location: 2259 Avenida De La Playa, La Jolla

 Cori Pastificio Trattoria: A traditional Italian trattoria run by a Sicilian chef.
 Cori Pastifico Trattoria won an Italian award for its “perfectly-stuffed pasta”, so you know it’s the real dea when it comes to delicious fresh pasta.
+Perfect for a romantic weekend in San Diego.

 Location: 2977 Upas St, San Diego